acapellan/AggreGator/assignments/user_stories.md

 #### Confirmation

 - Allow postgraduate students to communicate with students and/or professors on how to be successful.
-- Provide a curated list of articles and/or videos on having a successful postgrad experience.
+- Provide a curated list of articles and/or videos on having a successful postgraduate experience.

 ## For transfer students